 - Public Interest Clearinghouse Pro Bono Project.

-Lectures, talks and brown bags arranged through a host of organizations and campus departments.
+Lectures, talks and brown bags are arranged through a host of organizations and campus departments.

-Chicago Policy Initiatives: The Chicago Policy Initiatives combine the collective work and experience of faculty and students to address specific social problems with the intent of providing potential solutions.
+The Chicago Policy Initiatives, designed in the spirit of the Chicago Jury Project of the 1950's, are one of the most ambitious of the recently expanded intellectual and practical programs underway at the Law School.
+The Chicago Policy Initiatives combine the collective work and experience of faculty and students to address specific social problems with the intent of providing potential solutions.
 Several of these initiatives have public interest and community-oriented goals.

 Distinguished Public Interest Speaker Todd Portune - President, Hamilton County Commisioners

 Jon Rosenberg, Distinguished Visitor – Former DOJ attorney and Director Emeritus for APPALRED Presentation on a Life in Public Interest.